OpenSIPS/python-opensips/docs/event.md

     # handle the exception
 ```

+If `callback` function is called with `None` as a parameter, it means that there was an error while receiving the event and no JSON object could be parsed from the received data after 10 retries.

 ## Subscribing

 By default, the subscription will be permanent.
 If you want to set a timeout, you can use the `expires` parameter.
 The value should be an integer representing the number of seconds the subscription will be active.